ardonplay/gachi-bot/README.md

 # gachi-bot
-this is a Java-Spring bot that helps to write fewer mats
+Java-Spring bot that helps to write fewer mats